 Worst to First Jerseys: Boston Bruins

-Hey readers, Ally here 👋🏻, taking a quick break from mask coverage to rank the sweaters of my favorite team (who just happen to be heading to the Stanley Cup Final).
+Hey readers, Ally here 👋🏻, taking a quick break from mask coverage to rank the sweaters of my favorite team.
 Having been in the NHL for nearly a century, the Bruins have worn a lot, and I mean a lot of different jerseys over the years, yet have rarely strayed from the traditional template of black and gold waist stripes and a spoked-B on the chest.

 Here’s how this works: we’ll count down, from worst to first, all the jerseys the Bruins have ever worn.
 Homes and aways will be lumped into the same category (so, more of a jersey “era”) and small changes (like slightly changed positions of piping for example) will be excluded, for everyone’s sanity.
-Third and special event jerseys, like the Winter Classics, will stand on their own, so let’s take a look through the fifteen main design changes throughout Bruins history and see which ones rank highest.
-Special thanks to the good people of SportsLogos.net and NHLuniforms.com for all of the images!
+Third and special event jerseys, like the Winter Classics, will stand on their own, so let’s take a look through the nineteen(!) main design changes throughout Bruins history and see which ones rank highest.

 Ok, so I know I’m going to take a lot of flack from fellow Bruins fans on this one, but the smokey the bear jersey has to be ranked dead last.
 Taking out the nostalgia factor and looking solely at the aesthetics, these are really the perfect example of why the 90’s were one of the most cringe-worthy decades for design.